 I am not highly educated.
-My college experience consisted of two dropouts when I was right out of high school.
+My college experience consisted of dropping out twice when I was right out of high school.
 A couple years ago I decided to take my education seriously and go back to school to get my accounting degree.
-Even with my determination to go full force this time – I caught a snag.
+Even with my determination to go full force this time, I caught a snag.
 I got divorced and decided to put my college degree on hold until I could get my feet planted.

 So, I thought it would be good to work jobs that would get my foot in the door until I was able to finish my degree.
 I left my bookkeeping job for a job with a financial services group.

-I’ve realized when you are still working on your degree or fresh out of college, you’re not going to get your ideal job.
-Face it – the job market is still on a decline and depending where you live it can be nonexistent.
+I’ve realized that when you are still working on your degree or are fresh out of college, you’re not going to get your ideal job.
+Face it: the job market is still on a decline and depending where you live it can be nonexistent.

 I thought giving up my flexible bookkeeping job for a local department store to take a job with a popular financial services business would be a great idea.
 After all, this business offered accounting, financial planning, and insurance services.
 The first two were exactly what I was interested in!